shhshn/sonish/README.md

 # Sonish: Python-ish syntax sugar added to C++

+Sonish is yet another restricted Python to C++ compiler, which takes static Python code (without `eval`) as input and then generates C++ code as output.

 ## Getting Started

-Just write a Python snippet like this:
+Just write down a Python snippet like this:

 ```python
 def main():